 Do you spend every family outing managing misbehaving kids?
-Learn how to get your children to listen in public so you can enjoy your time together.
+Learn what to do when kids don’t listen in public so you can enjoy your time together.

 SSBE reader Sharon wrote in with a situation many of us can relate to: kids who don’t listen to us in public.
 Maybe you’ve had to raise your voice just to get them to hear you.
 They run away when you need them to stay put.
 Or they touch things they should leave alone.